These operational and documentation challenges are connected to broader

 - Operational inefficiencies

-Accurate documentation improves:
+Accurate and organized documentation improves:

 - Budget control